 Born on February 6, 1756, Aaron Burr arrived—as his mother, Esther Edwards Burr put it—“unexpectedly,” and that continued to be something of a pattern for the rest of his life.
 His father, Aaron Burr, Sr., was the devoted disciple of the great Edwards and became president of Princeton College in 1747.

 Learn more about George Washington’s doubts

-However, the senior Burr died when the boy was less than two years old, thus setting a melancholy trend followed by young Burr’s grandfather, Jonathan Edwards, who took the helm of Princeton from his dead son-in-law’s hands in January, 1758, only to die himself from a botched smallpox inoculation the following March.
-Esther Edwards Burr was also inoculated for the smallpox and likewise died two weeks later, followed by her own mother, Sarah Pierrepont Edwards in October.
-In the course of less than a year, young Aaron Burr had lost both parents and both grandparents, which, even in an age of high mortality, sets something of a record.
+However, the senior Burr died when the boy was less than two years old, thus setting a melancholy trend followed by young Burr’s grandfather, Jonathan Edwards, who took the helm of Princeton from his dead son-in-law’s hands in January 1758, only to die himself from a botched smallpox inoculation the following March.
+Esther Edwards Burr was also inoculated for smallpox and likewise died two weeks later, followed by her own mother, Sarah Pierrepont Edwards in October.
+In less than a year, young Aaron Burr had lost both parents and both grandparents, which, even in an age of high mortality, set something of a record.